tenokraat/cma/README.md

-This repo is for a Python Script currently under development that allows to add a controller geo-location through the ArubaOS 8 Mobility Master API.
+This repo is for a Python Scripts currently under development required for the customer project at Coop Mineralöl AG